 During the disinfection cycle, Tru-D’s microprocessors and instrument-grade sensors measure the necessary amount of UVC energy that is reflected back to the robot to destroy pathogens throughout an entire room from one position.

-In November 2019, PDI acquires majority share of Tru-D SmartUVC.
+In November 2019, PDI acquired majority share of Tru-D SmartUVC.

 THE HELIOS UV disinfection and sterilization robot kills germs in the environment by decomposing their DNA structures thus preventing and reducing the spread of viruses, bacteria and other harmful microorganisms.